gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For more details see (user manual link)

-## Improvements for "ComponentMetadataRule"s
+## Improvements for Component Metadata Rules

 The API for component metadata rules has been extended to allow access to `packaging`, `classifier` and `type` information from POM metadata.
 The `packaging` information for a direct dependency [can be obtained](userguide/component_metadata_rules.html#filter_using_maven_metadata) from the `ComponentMetadataContext`.
-Additionally, `ComponentMetadataRule`s can react on the `classifier` and `type` information of the transitive dependencies:
+Additionally, `ComponentMetadataRule`s can react on the `classifier` and `type` information of dependencies:
 ```
 class ClassifierExampleRule implements ComponentMetadataRule {
     void execute(ComponentMetadataContext context) {